-Wendy Hoffman, Membership
+Wendy Hoffman, President

 Hope Nisson, Events

 Hope was a flight attendant for 40 years, but still found time to volunteer as a fundraiser and event planner for nonprofits.
 Now retired, that role continues.
-Hope is a founding member of Impact100 and joined the board as Events Chair in 2014.
-She feels that Impact100 supports her belief that Sonoma is a giving community and a special place to live.
+Hope is a founding member of Impact100 Sonoma and joined the Board as Events Chair in 2014.
+She feels that Impact100 Sonoma supports her belief that Sonoma is a giving community and a special place to live.
 A Sonoma resident for 35 years, she also enjoys travel, playing golf, and being with friends and family.

-Diana Sanson, Community Grants
+Diana Sanson, Grants Oversight

 Originally from Virginia, Diana moved to the Bay Area in 1991 after graduating Duke with her MBA.
 She is a founding member of Impact100 Sonoma and has chaired or served on a grant review committee every year.
 She has held positions with numerous nonprofits, with most of her focus on environmental education organizations.
 She currently lives in Glen Ellen, where she built a rammed earth home in 2009.
 She and her husband are avid cyclists and XC skiers.

 Cam McKinley, Assistant Communications

 After years of writing, editing and photographing, Cam now attempts to find just one or two perfect words in her naming business, Word Salad.
 She and her husband moved to Sonoma in 2014 and Cam joined Impact100 right away, to learn about her new community and meet generous-hearted women.
 Closest to her heart, she is an interfaith minister and has served as a grief counselor, meditation teacher and healing arts practitioner for many years.
 In Sonoma she has begun to work in the field of Restorative Justice.